How to can Blueberry Pie Filling to Use All Year

 In a pot, mix together the sugar and clear jel.
 Whisk in the blueberry water and heat over medium-high heat until it boils, stirring constantly.
 Reduce the heat so the mixture is gently boiling.
 When the mixture starts to thicken add the lemon juice and cook for about 1 more minute.
 Continue to stir constantly, it gets thick pretty quickly!

+Prepare your water bath canner and start to heat the water.
 Turn off the heat and mix in the blueberries.
 Ladle the blueberry pie filling into the jars, leaving about 1 inch of headspace in each jar.
-Process the jars for 30 minutes.
-Allow the jars to cool and then store them in a cool dry place.
+Process the jars in boiling water for 30 minutes.
+When the timer goes off, turn off the heat and allow your jars to sit for 5 minutes.
+Take the jars out and allow them to cool for 24 hours.
+Check the seals and then store them in a cool, dry place until you’re ready to make a delicious dessert!

 When I first started canning jams I was researching a way to do it successfully without having a pot large enough to do a water bath in.
-I found out that there is a way to seal your jars without a water bath.
-You CANNOT use this method with all types of canning though and that is important to mention.
+I found out that there is a way to seal your jars without a water bath by turning them upside down and allowing the heat of the contents to seal your jar.

-*EDIT* Although I successfully canned using this method a couple of times in a pinch, I no longer do this.
-I had something come unsealed because this method doesn’t always hold its seal as well as the water bath method.
+*EDIT* Although I successfully canned using this method a couple of times in a pinch, I no longer do this and cannot recommend it.
+I had something come unsealed because this method doesn’t hold its seal as well as the water bath method.
 I no longer use this method and don’t recommend it now that I’ve learned that it isn’t as reliable.
 If you do end up using this method, make sure to store your jars without the rings.
 If one of your jars comes unsealed, you know it right away.
 When you store your jars with the ring on them, they can unseal and then reseal without you knowing.
+Read more about Storing Home Canned Jars Without Rings here.

 For Pie or For Ice Cream?